Skip to main content

 Everything You Need to Know About RRSP Contributions

-Updated January 19, 2024
+Updated December 3, 2024

 In Canada, a Registered Retirement Savings Plan (RRSP) is a great retirement savings vehicle.
-Since they’re tax-advantaged accounts, RRSPs are almost like a gift from the Canadian government.
-And who doesn’t love free money?
+Since they’re tax-advantaged accounts, they are almost like a gift from the Canadian government.
+And who doesn’t love tax-free money?
 But if all the talk about contribution and deduction limits has your head spinning — you’ve come to the right place.
 There are two components to RRSP limits: the RRSP deduction limit and the individual contribution limit.
 Here’s what you should know about them.

 What are the tax advantages of an RRSP?